Ant64 Sound Architecture

 - MIDI parsing

-- Sequencing
+- Sequencing & clocking

-- Control data routing
+- Control data routing to FireStorm and SG2000

-Analysis and AI-Assisted Features
+Analysis & AI-Assisted Features

-- Intelligent sequencing and rhythm generation
+Intelligent sequencing

 The FPGA does not perform heavy analysis — it focuses on deterministic sound generation.